Admission to the Counseling Master’s Program

 - Test scores are not required of applicants with an earned master’s degree or who have a GPA greater than a 3.0.
 Test scores from the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT), taken within the past five years are required for all other applicants.

-- An in-person interview with administrators and faculty in the program.
+- An in-person interview with administrators and faculty in the program by invitation only.
 Applicants interested in the ABA concentration also will be asked to schedule an interview with the coordinator of the ABA program.

 - International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.

-Applicants seeking admission for summer and fall should complete their applications no later than Jan.
-15. Applicants seeking admission for spring should complete their applications no later than Sept.
+Applicants seeking admission for fall should complete their application AND SUBMIT ALL SUPPORTING CREDENTIALS no later than Jan.
+15. Applicants seeking admission for spring should complete their application AND SUBMIT ALL SUPPORTING CREDENTIALS no later than Sept.
 15.

 Leave of Absence and Deferred Admission Policy